Sir Boateng Online

 Applications of GFCI

-• GFCI is used to protect people who use long extension leads especially those that are used outdoors such as garden equipment and public address systems from electric shock due to earth fault.
+• GFCI is used to protect people who use long extension leads especially those that are used outdoors such as garden equipment and public address systems from electric shock due to earth faults.

-• Moreover, GFCI is used as an alternate protection against shock for building with old wirings or installation that has no provision for grounding at all.
+• Moreover, GFCI is used as alternate protection against shock for building with old wirings or installations that have no provision for grounding at all.

 Electrical Fuse and Circuit Breakers